PKUFlyingPig/Self-learning-Computer-Science/README.md

 ## Overview

-This guidance is little bit long and may grow as I learn.
+This guidance is a little bit long and may grow as I learn.
 Here are the section links.
 After each section, there is a ↩ which can link you back into Overview.

 [Great Resources](#great-resources)